kitisakphengthar13-stack/person-zone-tracking/README.md

 This project is structured for practical computer vision experimentation and deployment-style development.

 The main goal is not only to detect objects, but also to convert detection and tracking results into zone-based time analytics that can be used for monitoring, reporting, or downstream decision logic.

+Although this repository uses `person` as the default example class, the pipeline is designed to support multiple classes when the selected YOLO model and configuration provide them.

 For deployment, always test the exported model on the actual target device.
 Export format alone does not guarantee real-world performance.
 Camera resolution, FPS, preprocessing, post-processing, tracker configuration, and hardware acceleration all affect the final system speed.